mehmetgunacti/wolf-base/README.md

 # WolfBase

-This project is a personal playground for learning and experimenting with data synchronization in PWA.
-It's a tool I built for my own use, not as a polished open-source project or a model for best practices.
+This project is a personal playground for learning and experimenting with data synchronization between a PWA and server.
 Just a bit of coding fun; feel free to explore!

 ## What's this all about?